PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/subsystems_tab.md

 On the right side an interactive hierarchical display of the 11 superclasses of subsystems (Metabolism, Energy, Protein Processing etc.), with matching colors the corresponding slice in the pie chart.
 The subsystem superclasses and nested subclasses can be expanded to progressively lower levels by clicking the arrow (>) on the left side of the subsystem name.
 On the right side of the subsystem name, two numbers are provided in parentheses.
 The first is the count of subsystems (green) and the second is the count of senes (yellow) associated with the subsystem name.
 Clicking on the number displays a table containing all of the associated subsystems or genes, respectively.
 These tables are described below.

 ## Subsystems Table
-Clicking the Subsystems menu option displays a table of all the subsystems associated within the taxon, as shown below.
+Clicking the Subsystems menu option displays a table of all the subsystems associated within the taxon or selected subsystem, as shown below.
 ![Subsystems Tab - Subsystems](../images/subsystems_tab_subsystems.png)

 The columns in this table provide additional information about each of the subsystems: